vatlab/blog/content/post/sos-workflow-engine.md

 Pipelineitis is a nasty disease but admiting the facts does not save us from all the aforementioned problems we have in daily data analysis.
-Looking over and over at the key obstacles that prevent the application of workflow systems in daily computational research, we developed [SoS (Script of Scripts)](https://vatlab.github.io/sos-docs/), which is a workflow engine with a multi-language notebook frontend, to treat this nasty disease called pipelineitis:
+Looking over and over at the key obstacles that prevent the application of workflow systems in daily computational research, we developed [SoS (Script of Scripts)](https://vatlab.github.io/sos-docs/), which is a workflow engine with a multi-language notebook frontend, to treat pipelineitis.
+The following table summarizes the major features of SoS and how they can help the application of workflow systems in daily computational research:

 Symptom | Cause | Treatment
 ---|---| ---|